GustavoVale/-predicting-merge-conflicts-considering-social-and-technical-assets/data-collection-framework/README.md

-# CommunicationNetwork
+# 4CsNet

-The tool will be renamed to 4CsNet.
-4CsNet build networks to help understanding code changes and interactions (communication) among contributors.
+4CsNet builds networks to help understanding code changes and interactions (communication) among contributors.

 Code changes are the _contribution networks_ and interactions among contributors are the _communication networks_.
 We use git commit information to build contribution networks wrapped by [GitWrapper](https://github.com/...) and GitHub information to build the communication networks wrapped by [GitHubWrapper](https://github.com/...).